Camp Procedures & Policies

 Adult tzevet are welcome to have their spouses come visit them over Shabbat.
 You must sign up on the “spouse list” in the Misrad by dinner-time on the Thursday before, if your spouse is coming for a visit.
 Also, all spouses must submit a CORI form and immunization form before their visit, and comply with all COVID protocols including required pre-camp testing.

 The last day of the first session is the official Visiting Day for hanichim (as well as being the end of the first session).
-It is a day of hard work for tzevet and they may not have visitors until after noon on that day.
+It is a day of hard work for tzevet and they may not have visitors without the permission of their supervisor.